 Ike Reilly Assassination in Studio on World Cafe - 12/21/2005

-The Brian Setzer Orchestra has recorded a new Christmas album: December 19, 2005 Dig That Crazy Christmas.
+The Brian Setzer Orchestra has recorded a new Christmas album: Dig That Crazy Christmas.
 It's a rocking combination of traditional Christmas carols — and a few other spirited rock, swing and blues tunes.

 Brian Setzer Orchestra in Studio on World Cafe - 12/19/2005